JIRA Integration in FishEye

 When FishEye is Linking FishEye to JIRA Software if you want to connect FishEye to a JIRA Software server., you and your team get all the benefits described on this page.
 Go straight to

 You can also use JIRA Software for delegated management of your FishEye users.
-See JIRA and Crowd authentication.
+See Connecting to Crowd.

 See Configuring development tools for the full story of how Atlassian tools work together to give you a fast and guided software development process.